Adrián (footballer): Club career

-Real Betis
+Betis

 Born in Seville, Andalusia, Adrián played as a striker and a winger for CD Altair until age ten, when the previous goalkeeper left and he changed position to that of goalkeeper.
 He later signed for Real Betis, where he finished his formation.

 Adrián spent his first two seasons with the C-team and a further five with the reserves, with all five seasons with the reserves coming in the Segunda División B, successively backing up René and Brimah Razak.
 He was also loaned to Alcalá in 2008 and Utrera in 2009.
 He was promoted to the first team for 2011–12 as third-choice – still continuing to appear for the B's – but suffered a severe injury to his cruciate ligaments in November that kept him out of action for five-and-a-half months.

 Adrián made his La Liga debut on 29 September 2012 in a 0–4 away loss against Málaga.
 After Casto was sent off in the early minutes, he replaced out-field player Salvador Agra and went on to be named man of the match.
 Still in the 2012–13 campaign, he became the starter, namely putting in a man of the match performance in a 1–0 home win against Real Madrid on 24 November.
 Following his debut, he went on to start the next 31 matches, keeping 11 clean sheets as the club finished in seventh place and qualified for the UEFA Europa League.